Yield

 Every Yield bundles three things together:

-Yield is not the final answer the pipeline gives to the outside world — that is Outcome.
+Yield is not the final answer the pipeline gives to the outside world — that is Outcome in the lib module.
 Yield is the internal value that flows from one stage to the next, carrying the continuation forward.

 import h8io.stages.*